The Jewish Press

 The Jewish Press is an American weekly newspaper based in Brooklyn, New York City.
 It serves the Modern Orthodox Jewish community.

 History

 The Jewish Press was co-founded in 1960 by Albert Klass and his brother Sholom Klass.
 The Klass brothers had previously co-published the Brooklyn Daily and Brooklyn Weekly newspapers in the 1940s.
 In 1960s, a group of leading rabbis approached the Klass brothers to publish a weekly English-language newspaper for Jews who were not fluent in Yiddish.
 This became The Jewish Press.

 In March 2014, the newspaper fired editor Yori Yanover after he wrote an op-ed titled "50 Thousand Haredim March So Only Other Jews Die in War."
-The piece was in reference to a Haredi Jewish prayer rally in Manhattan protesting the draft of yeshiva students to the Israel Defence Forces.
+The piece was in reference to a Haredi Jewish prayer rally in Manhattan protesting Haredi conscription in Israel.

 Shlomo Greenwald, grandson of Shlomo Klass, has been the newspaper's top editor since May 2021.

 Editorial

 The tabloid-style newspaper features distinctive blue-colored front page headlines.
 The newspaper includes Israel and local community news, commentaries on the weekly Torah portion, columns, and personal ads.

 The Jewish Press describes itself as having a politically conservative viewpoint and editorial policy, and "politically incorrect long before the phrase was coined."
 According to Jeffrey Gurock, a historian at Yeshiva University, the newspaper is "representative of Brooklyn Jewry both in terms of its religious values and its social values."
 According to The Forward, The Jewish Press expresses right-wing political views and an "unapologetic presentation of Orthodoxy."
 As an example of this, a notice appeared on page 22B of the July 6, 1990 edition announcing the excommunication of Jewish U.S. Representative Barney Frank, citing his homosexuality.
 The notice added that the Rabbinical Alliance of America and the Union of Orthodox Rabbis, while not the initiators of the action, expressed their approval of it.
 Ultraconservative Catholic weekly The Wanderer reported about the notice, leading some Catholics to note with some irony that a similar process existed in the Catholic Church, pointing out that it had been regularly lambasted for carrying it out.
 However, it was clarified that the notice in The Jewish Press was posted by an outlier beth din (religious court) affiliated with a group called Jews for Morality, and that in reality Judaism lacked a centralized excommunication process.
 Abraham Hecht, president of the Rabbinical Alliance of America, said "If we were going to start excommunicating, we'd have a list as long as the New York telephone directory".
 Frank himself dismissed the notice, saying "I don't know any Jews who take it seriously, including my own rabbi."